Crop Circle Coach Tour

 Our coach is air-conditioned and comfortable.
 As well as good walking shoes and clothes for all weathers (see notes left), please also bring a PACKED LUNCH (easy to buy first thing in the morning in Glastonbury) and lots of WATER, as these will not be supplied.

-Please also note that these sites are located in a rural landscape and there are no public facilities.
-Distance-wise, the walk to Belas Knap from the coach is about ten minutes.
-The walk to Uley long barrow is just five minutes on flat ground.
+Please also note that crop circle sites are generally located in a rural landscape and there are not usually any public facilities.
+Distance-wise, the walk from the coach and into the field can be up to twenty minutes, depending on the location of the crop formation, so please be prepared for this.

 Get in touch